 A solid foundation in carpentry techniques

+This course is a very solid introduction to carpentry techniques.
 It provides an understanding of most aspects of carpentry that are important for developing practical skills as a handyman, landscaper, property manager, farmer or other such roles.

-Learn about working with wood in
+Learn about working with wood and apply your knowledge in:

 - Building construction